 Consistent with the Sharia rules, we don’t pay interest on your account and we do not use your money for prohibited interest-based lending.
 Instead, we will only use the money in Sharia compliant investments.

 We may apply financial and other limits to your instructions.
-For example, we may set limits for contactless payments.
+For example, we may set limits for contactless payments or for payments into or withdrawals from your account.
+We may also set limits on the value of currency exchange you can carry out, either as a single transaction, or over a period of time.
 We’ll tell you what these limits are and may change them from time to time.

 We also apply internal controls, including limits, to some kinds of payment.
 We cannot disclose what these controls are, and they may change from time to time.
 We may refuse your instruction if it’s above one of these limits.